Bezzy/php_app/README.md

 ## No proper error handling

 ## Don't Repeat yourself
-The code for creating News and Comment objects is duplicated in both NewsManager and CommentManager.
+The code for Managing News and Comment Entities is duplicated in both NewsManager and CommentManager.
 It should have a Manager class.
 NewsManager and CommentManager should extends from it.
 This case is handle in the Entity class and Elsewhere.

 ## Object Data not well encapsulated
 Some variables in news and comments should be private or protected so the data are well encapsulated.